-Using space based sensors VanderSat sees what cannot be seen.
+Using satellite sensors VanderSat sees what cannot be seen.

 VanderSat is a leading global provider of commercial high‑resolution soil moisture data, products and services.

 Organisations across the globe are using our insights.
-From NASA and ESA to farmers, governments and universities.
+From NASA and ESA to farmers, governments and the world's leading companies.

 The Dutch are well known for their water management skills.
 Water is in our genes.
 From the early middle ages onwards, we have reclaimed and defended land from the sea.
 A skill that goes hand in hand with water management, spatial planning, water supply and water quality.
 A history that revolves around adaptation to water, VanderSat is proud to build on that legacy.